LastZactionHero/part_finder/pcb_part_finder/api/CSV_MIGRATION.md

 2. Keep the rest of the loop structure (the `try...except` block for actual processing) for now, but ensure the status update happens *before* entering the main processing logic.
 3. Remove the `validate_project_files` function and its call, as file validation is no longer relevant.
 4. Remove the filesystem path setup code (`queue_path = ...`, `finished_path = ...`).
-5. Write/update unit tests for the `process_queue` loop logic, mocking `get_next_project` and the database session/queries/commits.
-Verify:
-    - When `get_next_project` returns an ID, a DB query is made to fetch the project.
-    - The project's status and start_time are updated, and the session is committed.
-    - When `get_next_project` returns `None`, no update attempt is made.

 Context Files:
 - `pcb_part_finder/core/queue.py`